Updated: March 2021

 How to Cool it Down

 If you’re using high-VG e-liquid but you’re noticing a lot of heat and dry puffs when you’re vaping, your tank might not be up to the task.
-Either switch to a sub ohm tank and use the same e-liquid, or pick up some e-liquid with less VG and stick with the same tank.
+Either switch to a sub-ohm tank such as the Horizon Falcon II, and use the same e-liquid, or pick up some e-liquid with less VG and stick with the same tank.

 However, in both these cases, the wick you were using could have been burnt already, so if you’re still getting dry puffs you might have to switch to a new coil.